Swegbloo/Nemoh/doc/getting-started.rst

    make clean_all_testsNEMOH2
    make clean_all_tests

-The description and the benchmark results of those test cases are described in :ref:`Sec:Testcase`.
+The description and the benchmark results of those test cases are described in :ref:`test-cases:test cases`.

-.. _`Sec:MatlabFiles`:

 ***********************
 Supporting Matlab files